If you're here it's because you're interested in racing BMX, I'm going to see if I can write down everything you need to know.

 - The minimum requirements at most clubs are a full-face helmet, gloves, long pants, and long-sleeved shirt.

 - You don’t need specific racewear just yet and some clubs allow you to race club events in jeans and a long-sleeved tee.

 - Once you move into racing above a club level, you will need to wear more specific racewear like the type you find at the links below:

 - You can also go deeper into the Protection by buying a range of additional products to help product your body

 - Most clubs around the country have coaching available, it is an awesome idea to get in contact with one of the club coaches and organise some training day.
-This is so you don't just rock up unprepared to your first race meet, bmx racing is a lot harder then it looks for some people so getting some training in is the best for new riders.
+This is so you don't just rock up unprepared for your first race meet, BMX racing is a lot harder than it looks for some people so getting some training in is the best for new riders.